Snaacky/thewiki/docs/sourcing/streaming.md

 ## Popular Sites

-- [AniWatch](https://aniwatch.to) (previously *Zoro*) - Self-hosted site with quality similar to AniWave while maintaining an extensive library. *One of the only streaming sites with soft subtitles.*
+- [AniWatch](https://aniwatch.to) (previously *Zoro*) - Self-hosted site with quality similar to AniWave while maintaining an extensive library. *One of the only streaming sites with soft subtitles*
-  - *Not to be confused with defunct streaming site [Aniwatch.me](https://aniwatch.me).*
+  - *Not to be confused with defunct streaming site [Aniwatch.me](https://aniwatch.me)*
-- [AniWave](https://aniwave.to) (previously *9anime*) - Self-hosted site with one of the largest and oldest anime libraries. *Releases are often updated to include fansubs and BD releases for older content.*
+- [AniWave](https://aniwave.to) (previously *9anime*) - Self-hosted site with one of the largest and oldest anime libraries. *Releases are often updated to include fansubs and BD releases for older content*
-- [Gogoanime](https://gogoanime.lu) - Self-hosted site with a vast library. *Majority of scraper sites will source from here.*
+- [Gogoanime](https://gogoanime.lu) - Self-hosted site with a vast library. *Majority of scraper sites will source from here*

-See [The Index](https://theindex.moe) for a more comprehensive list of unofficial anime streaming sites.
+*See [The Index](https://theindex.moe) for a more comprehensive list of unofficial anime streaming sites.*

-*Looking for official streaming sites?* See [r/anime's list of legal streams](https://www.reddit.com/r/anime/wiki/legal_streams).
+Looking for official streaming sites? *See [r/anime's list of legal streams](https://www.reddit.com/r/anime/wiki/legal_streams).*

 ## Picking a Site